finos/symphony-wdk/docs/reference.md

 be [MessageML](https://docs.developers.symphony.com/building-bots-on-symphony/messages/overview-of-messageml) with
 the `<messageML>` tags or can be simple text too (<messageML> are automatically added if needed).

+Content can either set directly in the swadl file as plain text or it can be references from an external file.
+Both freemarker or mml.xml format are accepted as external files.
+By default it will search for the template file in the `./workflows` root folder.
+When freemarker is used, any workflow variable can be referenced in the external file, same format as it is for the any other activity in the swadl file.

 In case the content to send is PresentationML.
 The `text` function might come handy, it uses the [PresentationMLParser](https://javadoc.io/doc/org.finos.symphony.bdk/symphony-bdk-core/latest/com/symphony/bdk/core/service/message/util/PresentationMLParser.html) from the BDK to extract the text content of a PresentationML message.